 - Add eggs, vanilla, and peanut butter and beat until incorporated.2 large eggs, 1 cup creamy peanut butter, 1 teaspoon vanilla extract

 - Use a small cookie scoop or roll a Tablespoon of dough into a ball and place on cookie sheet.
 Smoosh with a cup or use the tines of a fork to make a crisscross pattern.
-(If desired, roll the ball of dough in granulated sugar before putting it on the cookies sheet.)
+(For crispier edges roll the ball of dough in granulated sugar before putting it on the cookie sheet.)

 - Bake for 7 to 10 minutes or until puffed and VERY lightly golden.